Skip to main content

 Too cold to swim?
 9 out-of-water games to play with pool noodles

-Water Woggles, or pool noodles as they are more commonly known, are the brainchild of Canadian Richard Koster.
-Today, pool noodles are used by children and adults in pools across the globe when learning to swim.
+If you own a pool, chances are you have a bunch of pool noodles hanging around.
+These inexpensive pool staples are the brainchild of Canadian Richard Koster.
+Pool noodles are used by children and adults in pools across the globe when learning to swim.
 Pool noodles are also utilized to float on while relaxing in the water and for games.
 The inexpensive backyard accessory typically gets a lot of action during the summer months, but it heads to the curb when it’s time to close up the pool for the season.

 Before tossing the pool noodles out after a long season of play, think about keeping them around, especially if there’s a backyard party coming up.
-There are actually a lot of fun games to play with pool noodles.
+There are a lot of fun games to play with pool noodles.
 This budget-friendly pool toy can be used for a variety of indoor and outdoor games at home, in the classroom, or at camp.
 Pool noodles are so versatile you might want to have a bunch on hand even if you don’t have a pool.
-We’ve got in here top nine water-free backyard activities for kids.
+We’ve got in here the top nine water-free backyard activities for kids.
 These will keep them engaged and excited on sunny or rainy days.

 Green and orange pool noodles